zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 A simple approach could be a log-structured storage where each record is `<key, value>` and a hash index `<hash(key), byte_offset_into_log>` is stored in main memory.
 Bitcask is one example does this, and is well suited for cases where key cardinality is low (fits in memory) but updated often (hence requiring fast writes).

 * To avoid only growing disk usage, we can chunk the log into segments of a certain size and when closing off on writing one segment we perform **compaction** where we only keep the most recent update to each key.
 We can also merge several segments together when performing compaction.
-While compaction is being performed we can continue to serve read and write requests using the old segment files. (compaction never modifies an existing segment files: the result is written to a new segment files).
+While compaction is being performed we can continue to serve read and write requests using the old segment files. (compaction never modifies an existing segment file: the result is written to a new segment file).
 After compaction is done we switch read and write requests to using the newly produced segment file, and delete the old segments.

 * With a hash index each segment now needs its own hashmap index in memory, and when looking for a key we first search in the hashmap of the most recent segment, and if not found we go to the hashmap of the next most recent segment.